Avaiga/taipy-doc/docs/manuals/cli/create.md

 - The first question defines the application root folder as "new_application"
 - In the second and third questions, we set the main Python file of the application as "app.py" and the web page's title as "App Title".
-- In the 4th question, we clarify that we want a Taipy multi-page GUI application with 3 pages, and the page names are "slide_1", "slide_2", and "slide_3".
+- In the 4th question, we clarify that we want a Taipy multi-page GUI application with three pages, and the page names are "slide_1", "slide_2", and "slide_3".
 Please note that if the names are not clarified, the default name will be "page_1", "page_2", and so on.
 - In the 5th question, we clarify that we want to use scenario management, so the application should include the Taipy Core service.
-- In the 6th question, we choose the default answer is No, which means that we don't want to use Rest API, so the application should not include the Taipy Rest API service.
+- In the 6th question, we chose the default answer is No, meaning we don't want to use Rest API, so the application should not include the Taipy Rest API service.

 Finally, we changed the directory (`cd`) to our newly created folder and started the application by running